Shashidhar-Pawadashetti/AI-learning-assistance/README.md

 - MongoDB with Mongoose
 - JWT for authentication
 - Hugging Face API integration
-- Nodemailer for email verification
+- Nodemailer with SendGrid for email verification
 - Multer for file uploads
 - pdf-parse for PDF extraction
 - mammoth for Word document extraction
-- express-rate-limit for API protection

 ## Prerequisites